 Classes offered at regional campuses each quarter are fully accredited equivalents to those offered at the Pasadena campus.
 Courses are taught primarily on weeknights or weekends in local facilities.
 Quarterly class schedules and expanded course descriptions (which include course objectives, required reading, assignments and other information) are available on the Fuller website.

-All requirements for the Master of Arts in Theology, Master of Arts in Theology and Ministry, and Master of Arts in Christian Leadership may be completed at several locations, including Irvine, Seattle, Menlo Park, Phoenix, and Houston.
+All requirements for the Master of Divinity, Master of Arts in Theology, and Master of Arts in Theology and Ministry may be completed at several locations including Irvine, Seattle, Menlo Park, Phoenix, and Houston.

 All requirements for the Master of Science in Marital and Family Therapy may be completed at the Phoenix campus.

 All requirements for the Certificate of Christian Studies from the School of Theology may be completed at any Fuller location or through distance learning.

 Fuller Seminary began offering classes in Seattle, Washington, in 1973.
 John Bangs, Director